 - July 20, 2012 – Aurora, Colorado: 24-year-old James Holmes entered a movie theater where about 420 people were watching a midnight showing of “The Dark Knight Rises” and opened fire, killing 12 people and wounding 70.
 Officers found Holmes by his car behind the theater and arrested him.
 During court testimonies, his psychiatrist, Lynne Fenton, said that she had prescribed Holmes the antidepressant sertraline and antianxiety drug clonazepam.
 In a recorded interview with Holmes, he was asked if the shootings would not have taken place if he hadn’t taken the prescribed drugs.
 Holmes answer was, “I’d say it was a possibility.”

 - March 8, 2012 – Pittsburgh, Pennsylvania: 30-year-old John Shick, former patient of University of Pittsburgh Medical Center (UPMC) and former student at nearby Duquesne University, shot and killed one and injured six inside UPMC’s Western Psychiatrist Institute.
+He was shot and killed by police responding to the scene.
 Nine antidepressants were identified among the drugs police found in Shick’s apartment.

 - January 16, 2012 – El Cajon, California: An unidentified 10-year-old boy killed his best friend, 12-year-old Ryan Carter, by stabbing him to death with a kitchen knife.
 The boy’s mother said that about a month before the attack, he was prescribed the antidepressant At this point, his personality changed and he became “much more aggressive.”